Budibase/website/content/blog/budibase-core-intro/index.md

 - Define collections of records.
 - Declare "indexes" - by which we mean a "view" on a collection.
 This would be declared in the form of a "map" and "filter" function, written in javascript.
 Indexes will be the only way to list records.
 - Declare aggregate (summary) functions on an index.
-- Declare relationships between record types.
+- Declare relationships between record types (with referential integrity).
 - Records may have child collections.
 - Define user roles, that define which records/collections/indexes may be viewed and edited by users who have this role applied.
 - Create, read, update and delete operations on records.